shibizhao/hstnn-demo/README.md

-# Hybrid Spatial-Temporal Neural Network (HSTNN)
+# Hybrid Spatiotemporal Neural Network (HSTNN)

 ## Introduction
-Hybrid Spatial-Temporal Neural Network (HSTNN) enables fine-grained hybridization of RNNs/LSTMs and SNNs.
+Hybrid Spatiotemporal Neural Network (HSTNN) enables fine-grained hybridization of RNNs/LSTMs and SNNs.
 The three-stage training approach offers the flexible trade-off among accuracy, robustness, and computational cost.

 ## Project Structure
 Currently, this repository demonstrates the main results of HSTNN accuracy in four selected datasets.
 The training approaches and codes are all listed in `experiments`.
 Each sub-directory in `experiments` are named as: